Solar Panel ROI: Is the Investment Worth It?

 Batteries also provide backup power during grid outages, which has increasing practical value.
 If you are considering battery storage alongside solar, compare total system economics using our Marketing ROI Calculator to model the combined return.
 Still weighing solar against other clean-heating options?
 Walk through the trade-offs with the Solar vs Heat Pump decision engine, and compare your household usage against peers with the Energy Usage Benchmark.

-To qualify for net metering (which pays you for exported electricity), your installation must be MCS-certified.
-MCS (Microgeneration Certification Scheme) certifies both the installer and the equipment.
-According to MCS installation data, over 180,000 residential solar installations were registered in the US in 2024, a 29% increase from the previous year.
+To qualify for net metering and most federal and state incentives, your installation must be performed by a licensed contractor.
+The industry's leading credential is NABCEP (North American Board of Certified Energy Practitioners) certification, which verifies both installer competence and adherence to equipment standards.
+According to the Solar Energy Industries Association, over 180,000 residential solar installations were completed in the US in 2024, a 29% increase from the previous year.

-Always use an MCS-certified installer.
-Beyond net metering credits eligibility, MCS certification ensures your system meets safety and performance standards, which also protects your home insurance and future resale value.
-Compare installer quotes and check MCS registration before committing.
+Always use a NABCEP-certified installer.
+Beyond net metering eligibility, certified installers ensure your system meets NEC (National Electrical Code) standards and local utility interconnection requirements, which also protects your homeowner's insurance and future resale value.
+Compare installer quotes and verify NABCEP registration before committing.

 EV Charging: The Solar Multiplier

 If you own or plan to buy an electric vehicle, solar panels become even more valuable.
-Charging an EV from the grid costs approximately 7–10p per mile at current tariffs.
-Charging from your own solar panels costs effectively nothing — the electricity is free once the panels are paid for.
-A typical EV driver covering 8,000 miles per year saves $560–$800 annually by charging from solar versus the grid.
+Charging an EV from the grid costs approximately 4-6 cents per mile at average US electricity rates.
+Charging from your own solar panels costs effectively nothing, the electricity is free once the panels are paid for.
+A typical EV driver covering 8,000 miles per year saves $560-$800 annually by charging from solar versus the grid.

 Common Mistakes to Avoid